ampproject/amphtml/3p/README.md

 We are also excited to start conversations how modern web tech could improve overall ads latency, memory usage and framerate impact and how AMP's open source model could be used to inject trust through an auditable common code base into the ads ecosystem which would reduce the necessity of redundant metrics collection.

+## Fonts

+- AMP allows inclusion of fonts via the `@font-face` directive.
+- JavaScript can not be involved with the initiation of font loading.
+- Font loading gets controlled (but not initiated) by [`<amp-font>`](https://github.com/ampproject/amphtml/issues/648).
+- AMP by default does not allow inclusion of external stylesheets, but it is happy to whitelist URL prefixes of font providers for font inclusion via link tags.
+These link tags and their fonts must be served via HTTPS.
+- If a font provider does referrer based "security" it needs to whitelist the AMP proxy origins before being included in the link tag whitelist.